uav4geo/OpenPointClass/README.md

 }
 ```

-## Evaluation
+### Evaluation

-You can automatically evaluate model accuracy by placing a `<FILE>_eval.ply` (a matching filename with `_eval` suffix).
-For example:
+You can check a model accuracy by using the `--eval` argument:

-`./pctrain ./training.ply ./model.bin`

-Will evaluate the model on `training_eval.ply` if it's available.
+`./pctrain ./ground_truth.ply --eval test.ply`

-You can use PDAL to conveniently split a dataset into two (one for training, one for evaluation):
+You can use [PDAL](https://pdal.io) to conveniently split a dataset into two (one for training, one for evaluation):

 `pdal split [--capacity numpoints] input.ply input_split.ply`

+### Color Output

+You can output the results of classification as a colored point cloud by using the `--color` option:

+`./pcclassify ./dataset.ply ./classified.ply --color`

+### Advanced Options

+See `./pctrain --help`.

+## Known Issues

+ - [ ] Gradient Boosted Trees as an alternative to Random Forest are currently broken.

 ## License

-AGPLv3
+The software is released under the terms of the AGPLv3

+[Contact us](https://uav4geo.com/contact) for other commercial licensing options.